 A hairy chest can be a source of insecurity for some men, with beaches, public pools, and yard work on hot days all potential locales of shame for hairy guys.
 But if you’re one of those hairy-chested men who questions the purpose of his fur, science has discovered many benefits that come part and parcel with more hair on the pitch.
 Certainly, some hairy men may elect for grooming their chest hair with electrolysis, shaving, or waxing.
 And there are those out there who, through sheer chance, have a baby-smooth bod.
 But for those on the fence as to whether they should trim their chest hair, science has a few things to say about your hairy chest before it goes.

 A Hairy Chest Might Mean You’re More Intelligent

-The hairier the chest the smarter the man, at least according to one survey that found nearly half of medical students were considered “very hairy” compared to 10 percent of the general population.
-Although the research is dated, another study found that a majority of Mensa members had thick chest hair as well.
-It’s not completely clear why hairy men seem to be more intelligent on the whole, and it’s entirely possible that this is a convenient coincidence—or that hairy men choose to study, instead of attending pool parties.
+The hairier the chest, the smarter the man, at least according to one survey that found nearly 50 percent of medical students were considered “very hairy” compared to 10 percent of the general population.
+(We’d love to know exactly how they surveyed this, but data is data.)
+Although the research is dated, another study found that a majority of members of Mensa, or the genius club, had thick chest hair as well.
+It’s not completely clear why hairy men seem to be more intelligent on the whole.
+And it’s entirely possible this is a coincidence.
+However, it may just as well be true that hairy men choose to stay in and study instead of being shamed at pool parties.

-Even the hairiest men at the beach could’ve been hairier without the help of evolution, scientists suspect.
-Although early hominids were covered in body hair as a way to keep warm, about three million years ago that fur stopped serving that purpose, and primarily put them at risk of overheating.
-Thanks to natural selection, humans shed the excess hair and evolved to sweat instead.
-So no matter how hairy you are, it could always be worse — you could always have inherited the chest of Australopithecus.
+Even the hairiest man in the world could’ve been hairier if history had taken an alternative route, scientists suspect.
+Although early hominids were covered in body hair as a way to keep warm, about three million years ago their fur stopped serving that purpose and started put them at risk of overheating.
+Thanks to natural selection, humans shed excess hair and evolved to sweat instead.
+So no matter how hairy you are, it could always be worse — you could have inherited the chest of Australopithecus (or Steve Carell).